BiancaMariaVulsan/EnergyManagementSystem/README.md

 Energy Management System

 ## Description
 This project provides a simulation for an energy management system functionality.
+It contains a device simulator that sends the energy consumption within a fixed amount of time.